pytagus/NiceCode/README.md

 ## Installation

-To set up NiceCode on your local machine:

-1. Clone this repository: git clone https://github.com/yourusername/NiceCode.git
-2. Open `index.html` in your browser.
+2. Open `NiceCode.html` in your browser.

 ## Contributing